gradha/gradha.github.io/src/articles/38-prototyping-a-dumb-server-for-location-sharing-apps.rst

 didn't yet start, etc. Giving a 404 for a bad session identifier is an information leak we don't need.

-Users joining the session **can** broadcast their joining, but **are not required to do it**.
-It is nice to know if other people are listening, but security/privacy shouldn't depend on this information being available.
-In case of broadcasting, the clients will first identify themselves through a random value (likely another UUID), and *interested* clients may deliver to them further authentication requests.
-To simplify things for now, let's presume user identities are not know and we only have UUIDs, which are needed to distinguish different users broadcasting their position at the same time.
+Whenever a client connects to a session, that client is assigned a random 16bit integer user identifier, which is broadcast to other listening users for them to know somebody has joined.
+This identifier can be used in more advanced setups to authenticate users, but for the moment let's presume all users are simply random and anonymous.
+A client being disconnected will get a new random value the next time he joins.
 The messages client machines will exchange with the server are in plaintext JSON:

+* ``{"a": "logged_in", "id": 16bit}``: message received by a new user connecting to a session.
+From that moment on the specified ``id`` will be used for the rest of the connection.
+* ``{"a": "new_user", "id": 16bit}``: message sent by the server to other users, they can update their list of members in the chat.
+* ``{"a": "logged_out", "id": 16bit}``: message sent by the server to whoever is listening indicating that the specified ``id`` is no longer valid and won't accept connections.
+It is possible for a reconnecting user to get their previous id, but this shouldn't be expected.
-* ``{"id": "uuid as string", "lat": float, "lon": float}``: message sent by whoever is willing to broadcast their position along their random identifier picked for this session.
-The identifier is used by clients to overwrite the previous position.
-The position is presumed to be current at the moment of receiving it, with a +/- 1 minute error, broadcasters are presumed to send their position at least once every 15 seconds.
+* ``{"a": "pos", "id": 16bit int, "lat": float, "lon": float}``: message sent by whoever is willing to broadcast their position along their random identifier picked for this session.
+The identifier is used by listening clients to overwrite the previous known position of that user.

 And that's it!
 What else could we want from a minimally viable location broadcasting project expect, anyway.
-The former packet will be sent *encrypted* in a wrapper JSON with the following form:
+The ``logged_in``, ``logged_out`` and ``new_user`` messages are sent by the server unencrypted, but  ``pos`` packets will be sent *encrypted* in a wrapper JSON with the following form:

-* ``{"p": "base64 encrypted string"}``: This is what all the listeners to the session will see, a basic payload packet where the base64 encoded string has to be decrypted with the symmetric session key.
-All the listeners receive the message (except whoever sent it).
+* ``{"p": "base64 encrypted string"[, "to": 16bit]}``: This is what all the listeners to the session will see, a basic payload packet where the base64 encoded string has to be decrypted with the symmetric session key.
+All the listeners receive the message (except whoever sent it), unless the ``to`` field is present, in which case the message is sent only to the addressed users.
+Delivery is never guaranteed.

+The server will simply relay all the messages with a ``p`` without doing anything else with it.
 With all this setup what we end up with is a server which doesn't even perform any authentication, authorization or storage at all, it simply forwards messages here and there to whoever is listening.
 Starting from this base experiment we can keep adding features, as long as they don't reduce the privacy we have achieved so far.
 The server can't know who we are or where we are with great precision, they can still know our approximate IP geolocation, which is information your cell phone provider can also provide to say law enforcement.
 Should this be a concern, maybe use a `Tor connection
 <https://www.torproject.org>`_ against the server through a proxy like `Orbot
 <https://guardianproject.info/apps/orbot/>`_ that won't show your real IP.